 The students had lots of answers to her questions.”Justice” is about

 “fairness” and “putting things right.”
 We should demand justice from schools, prisons, and courts (no one took up justice in the family).
 They also wanted a conversation in which people could disagree, and would also have room for reflection– and laughter.
 I was impressed with both the substance of their ideas and the enthusiasm with which they expressed them.

 But, of course, the students were also studying Tatiana.
-Tatiana is now a Restorative Justice Coordinator with the Oakland Unified School District, but eight years ago she was an intern in this very same program.
+Tatiana is now a Restorative Justice Coordinator with the Oakland Unified School District, but eight years ago she was a student in this very same program.
 She connected with the class.
 There was an audible murmur of agreement when she mentioned that when she was in high school, she had hoped that someday she would have a job “that was more than just a job,” something that she thought was “important.”
 And I imagine the students were asking themselves how this sophisticated and articulate young professional could have been a high school student eight short years ago.
 And maybe some of them were also wondering if they might follow a similar path.

 I also visited another academic class in which the students were was preparing for a mock trial to be held later.
 Once again there was more than one agenda.
 The students were having lots of fun play-acting the roles of lawyers they had seen on television.
 But they were also learning the skills necessary to engage in a collaborative activity as well as the lesson that, if you want to be heard in court, you must phrase your question or objection in a very precise way.